10 Java Fundamentals | For Loop in Java | By Dummy for Dummies

 Number: 5 Number: 4 Number: 3 Number: 2 Number: 1 Loop exited!

-i to be 5, then check if it's greater than 0, then update it by DECREMENTING for next iteration.
+• The code sets i to be 5, then checks if it's greater than 0, then updates it by DECREMENTING for the next iteration.

-⦿ It will keep running, on 5th iteration the update will set i to be 0, the code will run that time.
-And on start again the i will not be greater than 0, so the loop will end right there.
+• It will keep running.
+On the 5th iteration, the update will set i to be 0, the code will run that time.
+On the next start, i will not be greater than 0, so the loop will end right there.

 POINTS TO REMEMBER